-When you decide to buy a home, your mind fills with the endless possibilities.
+When you decide you are ready to buy a home, your mind fills with the endless possibilities.

-You might picture airy, gracious rooms filled with your favorite pieces, the fragrant garden you'll grow in the backyard, and the designer colors you'll paint your walls with—without any buzzkill landlord around to say no.
+You might picture airy, gracious rooms filled with your favorite pieces, the fragrant garden you'll grow in the backyard, and the walls painted with designer colors that you selected.

 But soon enough, reality kicks in and you realize you'll have to work hard to prove yourself worthy to a lending institution before you can even think about decorating your new place.
 Applying for a home loan is not for the faint-of-heart.
 It requires discipline, organization, patience, and fortitude.

-Your best course is to enlist the help of a professional, either a loan officer at a bank, who can offer multiple products from one institution, or a mortgage broker, who has access to multiple lenders.
-One of the advantages to using a broker is that they can shop rates to get you the best deal, but a disadvantage is that once the loan is secured, it's typically sold to another lender and the original broker doesn't service it.
+Your best course is to enlist the help of a professional, either a loan officer at a bank who can offer multiple products from one institution, or a mortgage broker, who has access to multiple lenders.
+One of the advantages to using a broker is that they can shop rates to get you the best deal.
+One disadvantage of a broker is that once the loan is secured, it's typically sold to another lender and the original broker doesn't service it.

 But when you apply through a bank, that loan often stays with the bank and you can communicate with the same institution throughout the life of the loan.
-You may also get a slightly different loan product from the bank directly than you would if you'd gone through a broker.
+You may also get a slightly different loan product from the bank directly than you would if you go through a broker.

-Most banks have the technology that will allow you to start an application online that can be sent to a loan officer who will contact you—typically within minutes, says Jens Lovell, BBVA Compass Executive Vice President and National Mortgage Sales Manager, Mortgage Lending.
+Most banks have the technology to allow you to start an application online that can be sent to a loan officer who will contact you—typically within minutes.

 There are different loan products available, sometimes used in tandem.
 What you'll need and qualify for depends on many factors, including the cost of the home and its location, as well as your assets, income, credit score, and down payment.